Construction insolvencies are on the rise. What can architects do to spot and avert disaster?

 The walking dead?

-Consequently, it is important that businesses remain alert and monitor their supply chain to protect themselves from any failures within it.
+It is important that businesses remain alert and monitor their supply chain to protect themselves from any failures within it.
 In terms of protective measures, it seems that employers and contractors alike are seeking appropriate guarantees, warranties and bonds throughout their supply chains.
 A greater level of financial due diligence and scrutiny is also being imposed throughout the market to validate the financial wellbeing of suppliers.

 Monitor for financial distress